 â€“ Daniel J. Rader, MD

-Chief Scientific Advisor, The FH Foundation
+Chief Scientific Advisor, the Family Heart Foundation

 Community and Patient Concerns

 Stacey Lane and Scott Radabaugh voiced the concerns of FH patients and the community: